Psmths/analysis-notes/zerologon-iocs/README.md

 ## Security Event Log Artifacts

 Event ID 4742 with Subject > Security ID as ANONYMOUS, Subject > Account Name as ANONYMOUS, domain as NT AUTHORITY.
 Computer Account That Was Changed > Account Name should be the domain controller computer account (i.e DC-01$).
+For more information, see the [filtered event log](zerologon-dc-security-ioc.evtx) file.

 ## Network Traffic Artifacts